smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 ## Keycloak setup

 Keycloak is an open source software product to allow single sign-on with Identity Management and Access Management.
 Keycloak is being used here as an example of IAM service to be used with EMCO.
-Keycloak need to be running and configured to work with Istio and Authservice.
+Keycloak needs to be running and configured to work with Istio and Authservice.

 Keycloak deployment file for Kubernetes is available: https://raw.githubusercontent.com/keycloak/keycloak-quickstarts/latest/kubernetes-examples/keycloak.yaml